 - Cool Plane: The player flies one at one point.

 - Cool Train: The entire point of the game is Cool Trains.

 - Creepy Child: The boy.

 - Diesel Punk

 - Early-Bird Cameo: Opening the door directly across from your hotel room at the beginning of the game, shows the Sensorama that appears at the end of the game.

 - Fauxlosophic Narration: The beginning and end are accompanied by one.

 - Gainax Ending: The game ends with you flying the Ark into this giant mechanical structure topped with a glass dome.
-Inside is what looks like a giant sensorama.
-Slowslop, who previously was having you investigate the scientists but now seems to be working with them, tells you to give him your suitcase; then the giant sensorama activates, there's a hallucination and Slowslop dissappears.
+Inside is what looks like a giant Sensorama.
+Slowslop, who previously was having you investigate the scientists but now seems to be working with them, tells you to give him your suitcase; then the giant sensorama activates, there's a hallucination and Slowslop disappears.
 Then you come to and find the machine destroyed, you go through some doors and end up back in the hotel room you began the game in; albeit with the aforementioned swampland outside the window.
-There's another regular-sized sensorama which you use and see what Orlovsky planned for the empire, then the boy appears again, disappears, then you see some swirling lights outside the window; you fly out of it over the swamplands; a face rises out of a pool of water, and then the game ends.
+There's another regular-sized Sensorama which you use and see what Orlovsky planned for the empire, then the boy appears again, disappears, then you see some swirling lights outside the window; you fly out of it over the swamplands; a face rises out of a pool of water, and then the game ends.
 Not kidding.